out0fstep/SKYN3T_SC4NN3R/README.md

 ## 📡 Overview
 **Skyn3t Sc4nn3r** is an experimental Wi-Fi and Bluetooth scanning tool built for ESP32-S3 devices (LilyGO T-Deck and similar).
-It pairs a distinctive cyber-punk UI with practical scanning features and a headless mode that serves a command page over a private AP — useful if your device display is cracked or you prefer remote control.
+It pairs a distinctive cyber-punk UI with practical scanning features and a headless mode that serves a command page over a private AP.

 <p align="center">
   <img src="1000016183.jpg" alt="Screenshot" width="500" />